E-commerce

 CSAT: by channel (support, delivery) to isolate causes.

-Ticket volume and reasons: reduction of a theme after a fix.
+Volume and reasons for tickets: reduction of a theme after a fix.

-Without closing the loop, customers do not see the impact of their feedback: communicate when a major improvement resolves a frequently cited issue (newsletter, banner, review response).
+Without feedback loops, customers do not see the effect of their feedback: communicate when a major improvement solves a problem often cited (newsletter, banner, response to reviews).

 Roles and governance

-Useful analysis is a team effort.
-Marketing can own survey synthesis, support can own ticket quality, and product can own roadmap trade-offs.
-Set up an aggregation meeting (monthly or bimonthly) and a single output format: one “themes of the month” page, three decisions recorded, three follow-ups.
+A useful analysis is a team effort.
+Marketing can own the synthesis of surveys, support the quality of tickets, and product the prioritization of roadmaps.
+Set up an aggregation meeting (monthly or bimonthly) and a single output format: one page « monthly themes », three decisions made, three follow-ups.
 Limit the circulation of unversioned files: a single source of truth for themes and actions.

 Role | Typical contribution |